eclipse-velocitas/cli/README.md

 ## Obtaining prebuilt binaries

 You can obtain prebuilt binaries of the CLI which have no dependency to NodeJS.
 These can be found [here](https://github.com/eclipse-velocitas/cli/releases).
 Currently we are supporting only linux `arm64` and `x64` architecture.
-This package is already pre-intalled with our [devcontainer-base-image](https://github.com/eclipse-velocitas/devcontainer-base-images)
+Velocitas CLI is already pre-intalled with our [devcontainer-base-image](https://github.com/eclipse-velocitas/devcontainer-base-images).

 If you need to install it on custom setup, please use follow, where `<version_tag>` any released tag version, e.g. `v0.5.5`, and `<arch>` - architecture type, e.g. `arm64` or `x64`:
 ```